kirby-deprecated-plugins/kirby-serp/docs/options.md

 ### collection

 By default all pages on your site will be used in Kirby Serp and sorted alphabetically.
 You can set your own collection if you want.

+### fallback.title

+If the title is missing this it will be set by default.

+>No title tag found!
+A title tag should be below 600px wide.

+### fallback.description

+If the description is missing this it will be set by default.

+>No meta description found!
+A meta description tag should be around 155 characters.
+Search engines choose if they want to use it or not.

 ### limit